tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: 'git commit -m "doc update"
 				- DONE: 'git push" to push updates to origin (GitHub)
 				- DONE: confirm new branch on GitHub
-			- INPROC: add BufferAndEndResult result names to run_mach call for result_exe()
+			- DONE: add BufferAndEndResult result names to run_mach call for result_exe()
 				- DONE: update BufferAndEndResult to inherit from BaseResult
 				- DONE: update BufferAndEndResult attrib list and order
 				- DONE: update cup_of_tea game_update() to use new BufferAndEndResult